thevivekai/Customer-Churn-Prediction-ML/README.md

 #### Confusion Matrix

-The confusion matrix for the Gradient Boosting model shows its effectiveness in correctly identifying both churning and non-churning customers.
+The confusion matrix for the Multiple Logistic Regression model shows its effectiveness in correctly identifying both churning and non-churning customers.

 -----